putusaputra/simple-restapi-webservice/readme.md

 ## How to use

-Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as:

 - Download this project
 - Install php or xampp
 - Import simple-restapi-webservice/sql files here/simple-restful-api-webservice.sql to mysql database